A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: System modeling

 \subsection{DC Motors dynamics}

 The following equations describe the X-axis motor dynamics.
 The equations for the Y and rope axes are equivalently defined.

 By assuming the electrical dynamics are negligible compared to the mechanical dynamics, the motor's inductance is omitted.
-The resulting generic electrical equation for each of the DC motors is given as follows:
+The resulting generic electrical equation for the X-axis DC motor is given as follows:

-where $u_x$ is the input voltage, $i_x$ is the electric current, $R$ is the internal motor resistance and ${\theta}_x$ is the angular position of the motor axis.
+where $u_x$ is the input voltage, $i_x$ is the electric current and $R$ is the internal motor resistance.
 The electromotive force is related to the angular velocity via the constant $K_e$.
 The torque balance equation for the motor is

-where $J_x$ is the motor inertia, ${\tau_m}_x$ is the motor-generated torque, ${\tau_c}_x$ is the external load torque and $\tau_{d}(\dot{\theta}_x)$ is the torque produced by friction.
+where ${\tau_m}_x$ is the motor-generated torque and $J_x$ is the motor inertia.
+Consequently, the motor torque is distributed between overcoming the rotor's inertia, compensating for friction, ${\tau}_f(\dot{\theta}_x)$, and driving the external load.
 The torque generated by the motor is proportional to the current via the motor torque constant, $K_p$: